Address

 into your PowerShell command-prompt, WinHello automatically opens a pop-up and asks you to touch your YubiKey.

-Microsoft Win32-OpenSSH finally supports FIDO / U2F devices such as a YubiKey.
-This means you no longer have to rely on Git Bash alone (which is a great product btw), or Reza Tavakoli OpenSSH helper openssh-sk-winhello.
+Microsoft Win32-OpenSSH finally supports FIDO / U2F devices such as a YubiKey! 🙂 This means you no longer have to rely on Git Bash alone (which is a great product btw), or Reza Tavakoli OpenSSH helper openssh-sk-winhello.
 Now you can have one tool, with one ssh version instead of two or sometimes even three.
+In this post you learned how to install Microsoft OpenSSH Client properly in Windows 11 and Windows 10 to support FIDO/U2F security keys like a YubiKey.

-Later I'll add instructions to this post how to share OpenSSH keys with WSL2, create a dedicated WSL OpenSSH config and how to use that specific WSL 2 OpenSSH config file for git usage.
-Making your Windows 11 and Windows 10 computer a fully fledged development station (DevOps)!
+Later I’ll add instructions to this post how to share OpenSSH keys with WSL2, create a dedicated WSL OpenSSH config and how to use that specific WSL 2 OpenSSH config file for git usage.
+Making your Windows 11 workstation a fully fledged development station (DevOps)!